Social Security Disability Attorneys in

 Maryland Serving Clients Nationwide

-If a workplace incident has caused you to suffer a temporary or permanent disability, you may be eligible for Social Security Disability (SSD) benefits.
+If you have suffered a temporary or permanent disability and are no longer able to work, you may be eligible for Social Security Disability (SSD) benefits.

 Over 2 million people apply for disabled worker benefits each year.
 Since the Social Security Administration (SSA) receives such a large amount of applications, the SSD process is known for being long, stressful, and quite tedious.
 These difficulties only amplify when you choose to navigate your claim without the support of an experienced attorney.

 Our Social Security lawyers at Gordon, Wolf & Carney offer over 100 years of combined legal experience.
 We are prepared to meet with you and discuss the details of your case so that, together, we can build a claim that aims for your best result.
-Reach out to our office in Towson, Maryland, today to schedule an appointment with our knowledgeable and compassionate team.
-We have a strong history of success, and we represent clients throughout the state and across the country.
+Reach out to us today to schedule an appointment with our knowledgeable and compassionate team.
+We have a strong history of success, and we represent clients throughout the state of Maryland and across the country.

 What Is Social Security Disability?